kelseyhai/AnarchoTech-StudyTree/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     Generate keys ed25519 keys using the new SSH format with 100 rounds:
     `ssh-keygen -t ed25519 -o -a 100`

-    Generate RSA keys with 4096 bits using SSH protocol 2 with 100 rounds:
+    Generate RSA keys with 4096 bits using the new SSH format with 100 rounds:
     `ssh-keygen -t rsa -b 4096 -o -a 100`

 Higher numbers (like 100) of KDF (key derivation function) rounds result in slower passphrase verification and therefore increase resistance to brute-force password cracking.